cdfq384903/MonotonicOptimalBinning/README.md

 # MonotonicOptimalBinning
-This project mainly implements the mob algorithm.
-We extend the application of the algorithm.
-The mob algorithm we constructed can be applied to numerical and categorical data, and also optimize the p-value.
-Avoid the problem of too many bins and provide bins size priority binning and monotonicity priority binning methods to provide users with more convenient data discretization operations
+This project mainly implements the Monotonic Optimal Bining algorithm.
+We extend the application of this algorithm which can be applied to numerical and categorical data.
+In order to avoid the problem of too many bins, we optimize the p-value and provide bins size first binning and monotonicity first binning methods for users discretize data conveniently.